hsandt/hsandt.github.io/_posts/how-to/2021-02-20-custom-preferences-and-accessibility-features-in-renpy.md

 <figcaption>Accessibility panel in <i>Sidetracked!</i></figcaption>

+Most of the accessibility features in Sidetracked! are based on the Renpy built-in Accessibility Panel (toggled by pressing A) and the [Ren’Py Accessibility Add-On](https://minute.itch.io/renpy-accessibility).

+To reuse options from the built-in Accessibility Panel, I had a look at [00accessibility.rpy](https://github.com/renpy/renpy/blob/master/renpy/common/00accessibility.rpy) and copied them, adapting the format to my own menu.

 The Accessibility menu is available directly from the main menu and in-game menu.
 In this game, the Preferences button is always present in the bottom-right corner so it’s not visible in the side bar, but otherwise I would have placed Accessibility just below Preferences.
 Alternatively, Accessibility may be a sub-menu of Preferences/Options, as in [TOMATO CLINIC](https://npckc.itch.io/tomato-clinic) by npckc.

 ![Player Character uses Switch to move Wall](/assets/pictures/blog/how-to/2021-02-20-custom-preferences-and-accessibility-features-in-renpy/screenshot0034-1024x576.png)